kurkutesa/s2-superresolution/README.md

 ``data.json``.
 This ``data.json`` file is needed for running the test file correctly.
 To run the tests, first create a `/tmp/input/` directory and place the result of the mentioned data block ( which includes a `.SAFE` file) in this directory.
-The output image will be read from the `/tmp/output/` directory.
+The output image will be written to the `/tmp/output/` directory.
 Finally, to run the test do as following:

 ```bash
 ./test.sh